hapax/hapax.github.io/assets/patterns.md

 They are novel outputs, and give us power over the objects of mathematics in the same way that natural law gives us power over physical objects.
+And like natural laws, theorems are partial; they do not and cannot yield complete knowledge.
+The deep patterns remain unseen.

 ---